KeyBanc Believes Bill.com Holdings (BILL) Won't Stop Here

 According to TipRanks.com, Beck is a top 25 analyst with an average return of 40.6% and a 85.9% success rate.
 Beck covers the Technology sector, focusing on stocks such as Fidelity National Info, Paypal Holdings, and Global Payments.

-Bill.com Holdings has an analyst consensus of Moderate Buy, with a price target consensus of $152.00, representing an 8.7% upside.
+Currently, the analyst consensus on Bill.com Holdings is a Moderate Buy with an average price target of $152.00, implying a 12.2% upside from current levels.
 In a report released today, Oppenheimer also reiterated a Buy rating on the stock with a $175.00 price target.

 See today’s analyst top recommended stocks >>